"I realise it's the endgame, but it still feels like too much. Just because it's 'endgame' doesn't mean it should turn into Russian roulette."

 - While the bosses of the three major gangs of Saints Row 2 were challenging and interesting, the final boss Dane Vogel is simply a shootout in a small area with few mooks to threaten you and Vogel himself with a pistol he isn't very accurate with.
 You do get an attack helicopter mid-way through the mission, but use it almost exclusively on static targets on a single building.
 The last few Ultor missions are also simple and easy compared to some of the final missions of the other gangs.

 - Minecraft is a brilliant sandbox of a game until the very last bit in The End realm.
 At this point, you've already explored the overworld (plains, mountains, oceans, caves, etc) and the Nether (lots of fire and lava in a hellish world), but The End is just very plain looking; you're on a big floating landmass of what looks like the moon, towers made out of obsidian with a crystal on top of them are dotted across the island, a huge dragon is trying to kill you by flying into you so you go flying off the island and into the void, and the realm is filled with Endermen.
 To make matters worse, the dragon heals itself by flying near one of the crystals, which you will usually need to build a makeshift tower just to reach it within range of your bow or sword and it explodes when destroyed.
 At the same time, you might fall off your tower if the dragon pushes you off.
 Beating the dragon nets you 20,000 EXP and a very slow scrolling ending message that is a total Mind Screw.
 This might be the first game to deliberately invoke Disappointing Last Level.
+And once the dragon is killed the area has no resources of value, and contrary to the other two levels the landmass is finite - a group of dedicated Minecraft players could probably dismantle it entirely in a matter of hours.
+This is at odds with everything Minecraft is, and is even more disappointing when you consider that the End was originally to be a sky dimension with floating islands, completely exploitable and infinite just like the other two, before the devs decided "ain't nobody got time for that".

 - Assassin's Creed: